7 Best OTC Hearing Aids of 2026

 Pros

-- Bluetooth LE Audio with Auracast support provides the most future-proof wireless connectivity in this roundup
+- Bluetooth LE Audio with Auracast support on iOS and Android, including hands-free calling — the most future-proof connectivity here

-- 3-year warranty with loss and damage protection is the most comprehensive coverage available in the OTC category
+- IP68 nano-coating plus a 3-year warranty that includes loss and damage protection — the most comprehensive coverage in the category

 Cons